satrun77/Global-Message-Moodle-Plugin/readme.txt

 }

 9. Replace [theme name] with the name of your theme.
-10. If the file renderers.php exists in your theme then place the following code before the last '}' public function standard_end_of_body_html() {
+10. If the file renderers.php exists in your theme then place the following code before the last '}' of the theme core renderer "theme_[theme name]_core_renderer" if exists.
+If the theme core renderer does not exists in the file, then place the code in step 8 at the top of the file after <?php
+    public function standard_end_of_body_html() {
         global $CFG;